CUBES Math Strategy: A Step-by-Step Guide for Word Problems

 This keeps them focused.
 If they do not clearly identify the question, they are likely to solve the wrong thing.

-B- Box math action words
+B- Box important math language

 E- Evaluate or Equation